ounsworth/LinuxEntropyAnalysis/raw_data/readme.md

-The raw kernel log files for each experimental run are around 250 mb each, which is larger than github's limit for individual files.
+This is the raw data collected for each drive we tested.

-We will update this with a link to the raw data once we decide where to host it.
+The raw kernel log files for each experimental run are uploaded as zip files to get them under github's limit for individual files.
+Please uncompress them before applying any analysis tools to them.